-If the characteristic red tinted color of the leaves starts fading out or turning more green, that means Philodendron “Imperial Red” needs to be moved to a brighter spot.
-Low light drains the leaf colour.
+If the characteristic red-tinted color of the leaves starts fading out or turning more green, Philodendron “Imperial Red” needs to be moved to a brighter spot.
+Low light drains the leaf color.

-My Philodendron “Imperial Red” care routine includes washing down the leaves with a water jet once a week when I water the plant and wiping leaves dry.
+My Philodendron “Imperial Red” care routine includes washing the leaves with a water jet once a week when I water the plant and wiping the leaves dry.

 Tips to keep Philodendron “Imperial Red” problem-free

 - Keep room temperature in the 65 – 80°F (18 – 27°C) range throughout the year

 - The plant has zero frost tolerance, so keep it away from cold drafts indoors